Blatke/Standard-Shader-for-ME/README.md

 - C969_FluidScaleY_White

 ### Color Mask
-This section is for replacing the colors brought by A1_Color and MainTex with new colors designated by a mask texture.
+This section is for changing the original colors brought by A1_Color and MainTex with new colors designated by a mask texture.
 - D_ColorMask
-	-
+	- Texture
+ 	- Mask texture for separately changing the original colors.
+It accepts an RGBA image on which the parts with one of 7 colors will affect the original colors they overlapped with.
 - D101_ColorMaskStrength
-	-
+	- Float
+ 	- Intensity of the mask to change the original colors.
+If it's 1.0, the original colors are completely replaced by the new colors.
+If less than 1.0, the original colors are blended with the new colors.
+If 0, the original colors are kept without any change.
 - D911_ColorMaskToColor_Red
-	-
+	- Color
+ 	- If the pixels overlapped with the Red parts on the color mask, these pixels' original colors can be affected by a new color designated by this property.
 - D912_ColorMaskStr_Red
-	-
+	- Float
+ 	- Intensity of the Red parts on the color mask to affect the original colors of the pixels overlapped with these parts.
 - D913_ColorMaskEmit_Red
-	-
+	- Float
+ 	- Intensity of light emitted by the pixels overlapped with the Red parts on the color mask.
+  	- The color of this emission is same as D911_ColorMaskToColor_Red.

+The following properties are similar to those from D911_ColorMaskToColor_Red to D913_ColorMaskEmit_Red:
 - D921_ColorMaskToColor_Green
-	-
 - D922_ColorMaskStr_Green
-	-
 - D923_ColorMaskEmit_Green
-	-
 - D931_ColorMaskToColor_Blue
-	-
 - D932_ColorMaskStr_Blue
-	-
 - D933_ColorMaskEmit_Blue
-	-
 - D941_ColorMaskToColor_Cyan
-	-
 - D942_ColorMaskStr_Cyan
-	-
 - D943_ColorMaskEmit_Cyan
-	-
 - D951_ColorMaskToColor_Fuchsia
-	-
 - D952_ColorMaskStr_Fuchsia
-	-
 - D953_ColorMaskEmit_Fuchsia
-	-
 - D961_ColorMaskToColor_Yellow
-	-
 - D962_ColorMaskStr_Yellow
-	-
 - D963_ColorMaskEmit_Yellow
-	-
 - D971_ColorMaskToColor_White
-	-
 - D972_ColorMaskStr_White
-	-
 - D973_ColorMaskEmit_White
-	-